pschaus/book_lepl1402/source/part6.rst

 This is much more compact!
 In this code, ``RowRomparator3`` was defined as an inner class of the outer class ``Spreadsheet``, which grants its ``compare()`` method a direct access to the ``sortOnColumn`` member variable.

-Inner classes look very similar to static nested classes, but they don't have the ``static`` keyword.
+Inner classes look very similar to static nested classes, but they do not have the ``static`` keyword.
 As can be seen, the methods of inner classes can not only access the static member variables of the outer class, but they can also transparently access all members (variables and methods, including private members) of the object that created them.
 Inner classes were previously encountered in this course when the :ref:`implementation of custom iterators <custom_iterators>` was discussed.

 Syntactic sugar